History

 All things are possible for one who believes – Mark 9:23

-At Waverley Abbey we aim to develop world aware historians who are able to understand and appreciate a wide variety of historical time periods and cultures from different viewpoints.
+At Waverley Abbey we aim to develop world-aware historians who are able to understand and appreciate a wide variety of historical time periods and cultures from different viewpoints.
 We aim to equip children with the skills and tools to enable them to delve into historical times in creative and immersive lessons.
-We encourage the children to think reflectively and critically to examine sources of information.
+We encourage children to think reflectively and critically examine sources of information.
 A Waverley Abbey historian will be taught to celebrate history’s achievements and to learn from the past.

 Curriculum Intent: